-The Chaplaincy Service is here to support Edge Hill University students and staff of all faiths and none.
+The faith and community service is here to support Edge Hill University students and staff of all faiths and none.
 Whether you face economic crisis, family and relationship problems, or simply wish to talk to us, your multi-faith chaplains offer a confidential and non-judgemental service from a spiritual perspective.
-Please visit the Student Services Chaplaincy pages for more information.
+Please visit the the faith and community service pages for more information.

 English language support

 The language centre offers English language support to students whose first language is not English.
 The in-sessional English language support classes focus on academic reading & writing skills, and academic speaking & listening skills.
 All classes are free and are available on a sign-up basis, and they are open to all international or EU students.
 For more information, visit the in-sessional support webpage.

 We understand that getting a cultural experience plays a large part of your decision to study in the UK, which is why during term time the international office organises free trips and events each month, previous trips and events have included: